SAFEGUARDING CHILDREN POLICY

 Consent forms

 We shall always obtain written consent from a parent or guardian for any event which takes place with children in attendance without their responsible parent or guardian present.
-Consent will be obtained in written format via electronic documents signed by parents prior the events.
+Consent will be obtained in written format via electronic documents signed by parents prior to the events.

 Consent forms will include emergency contact details and will set out any specific safety needs/requirements for children.